 From May to October, Guishan Island attracts large numbers of migrating marine life.
 This is due to the Kuroshio Current’s warm waters that flow through here.
 There are more than ten species of whales and dolphins around the island.
 However, some of the most common species include bottlenose dolphins, killer whales, and false killer whales.

-Insider tip: Whale and dolphin sightings aren’t guaranteed, so don’t expect a refund if you don’t see any on your trip.
+Insider tip: Whale and dolphin sightings aren’t guaranteed, so keep in mind that you won’t be refunded if you don’t see any on your trip.

 Sea Caves and the Turtle’s Glasses